gauraang01/cloudfromation-tetsing-zero-cost/readme.md

 * Templates directory will store cloud formation templates
 * Tests/unit directory will store unit tests

+# Important
+You will have to write uni tests based on your own templates and then add them to tests/unit

 # Setup
 1. Create a virtual environment and activate it using the following commands